DecastMetronic/minunit/README.md

 ## Assertion types

 `mu_check(condition)`: will pass if the condition is evaluated to `true`, otherwise it will show the condition as the error message

 `mu_fail(message)`: will fail and show the message

 `mu_assert(condition, message)`: will pass if the condition is `true`, otherwise it will show the failed condition and the message

 `mu_assert_int_eq(expected, result)`: it will pass if the two numbers are equal or show their values as the error message

 `mu_assert_double_eq(expected, result)`: it will pass if the two values are almost equal or show their values as the error message.
 The value of `MINUNIT_EPSILON` sets the threshold to determine if the values are close enough.

 `mu_assert_string_eq(expected, result)`: it will pass if the two strings are equal or show their contents as the error message.

+`mu_assert_memory_eq(expected, result, length)`: it will pass if the two memory regions with specified length are equal or show an offset where they differ as the error message.

 ## Authors